cibi29/Weekly-Status-Update/README.md

 2. Translations take approximately 40 minutes for every 750 sentences - (approximately 7000 words).
 3. Training the model again would require huge resources as well as time.
 * Therefore queried Google Translate with German Corpus of Patent Information and obtained the following results -
-1. Word2vec results on part and whole of currently translated data - [Graph](https://github.com/cibi29/Weekly-Status-Update/blob/master/g_translate_results.png)
+1. Word2vec results on part and whole of currently translated data.
+Results seem to favourably show that word2vec accuracy improves with more machine translated training data. - [Graph](https://github.com/cibi29/Weekly-Status-Update/blob/master/g_translate_results.png)
-2. Machien Translated Word2vec results vs original word2vec results - [Graph](https://github.com/cibi29/Weekly-Status-Update/blob/master/figure_1.png)
+2. Machine Translated Word2vec results vs original word2vec results.
+The results obtained are close to that of using half the enwik8 dataset.
+The vocabulary of machine translated training data is however lower - [Graph](https://github.com/cibi29/Weekly-Status-Update/blob/master/figure_1.png)